michaeloconnelliii/Ciphers/README.md

 * Makefile
     * Makefile recipe.
 Creates a 'cipher' executable.
 * cipher.c, cipher.h
     * Main class that all other cipher classes inherit from (Substitution cipher).
 Contains the encrypt and decrypt methods that the Caesar Cipher and ROT13 classes use.
-Uses the 'Cheshire smile' technique for data hiding.
 * ccipher.cc, ccipher.h
     * Caesar Cipher class, inherits from Substitution Cipher and contains the rotate string method utilized in the ROT13 Cipher class.
 * rcipher.cc, rcipher.h